The de Groot Foundation

 A History of Heartache

-Coming out on April 21, 2026!
-Director's Grant Recipient Patrick Strickland’s story collection, A History of Heartache, will be published by Melville Press.
+Published on April 21, 2026!
+Director's Grant Recipient Patrick Strickland’s story collection, A History of Heartache, was published by Melville House.
 This is especially exciting, as it is the ...
 [Read More]

 Coyoteland

-Pre-order: May 2026!
-Director's Grant Recipient Vanessa Hua's novel, Coyoteland, will be published by Flatiron Books.
-Living in El Nido, a privileged community in the hills east of Berkeley, is ...
+Pre-order: May 12, 2026!
+Director's Grant Recipient & LANDO grantee Vanessa Hua's novel, Coyoteland, will be published by Flatiron Books.
+This is especially exciting, as this is the project for ...
 [Read More]

 There’s Only One Sin in Hollywood